Welcome To The Good Food Network! Please Click Here To View A Round Up Of This Weeks French Fine Food News And Special Offers!

 180c-190c skin side up until golden brown.
 This usually takes around 20 to 25 minutes depending on your oven.
 But the main indicator that your confit is ready to serve is the skin colour.
 Once your duck confit skin is golden brown, it is ready!

-Bearing in mind that canned duck confit is already cooked – all you are doing is heating up/ finishing it off in the correct way.
+Bearing in mind that canned duck confit is already cooked – all you are doing is heating up/ finishing it off correctly.
 So there is no risk of the duck meat being undercooked.

 Some Perfectly Cooked Duck Confit!